Network security

 First-Zero-Trust-step-IAM cover web 1400x800

-One such model is Zero Trust, which essentially removes implicit trust in all connections, whether inside or outside the organization's network.
+Zero Trust is an approach that eliminates automatic trust in all connections, whether inside or outside the organization's network.
 Every user and device must be verified before access is granted.

 Understanding Zero Trust security

-Zero Trust has gained traction over the past few years as a countermeasure against increasing cyber-attacks and data breaches.
-Zero trust architecture is designed to provide access to resources, data, and systems after passing strict identity verification.
+Zero Trust has gained traction over the past couple of years as a countermeasure against increasing cyber-attacks and data breaches.
+Zero Trust architecture is designed to provide access to resources, data, and systems after passing strict identity verification.

 This significantly differs from the traditional network security setup, which followed the "trust but verify" mantra.
 Connections coming from internal networks were seen as more trustworthy than those coming in from the outside.
 However, this model has largely become obsolete due to these factors: